Git-on-my-level/robocode-bench/SPEC.md

 If file parsing fails (e.g., missing `main.py` or `bot-config.json`):

-* Orchestrator MAY attempt a small “fixup” call using the same model with a tightly scoped prompt, or mark the attempt as malformed.
+* Orchestrator MAY attempt a small “fixup” call using the same model with a tightly scoped prompt, or mark the variant as malformed.

 ### 7.2 Build & Sanity Check